Anjali3366/Portfolio-website/README.md

 # Portfolio-website
-This is the first project after learning the basic of Html , css and javascript.
+This is the first project after learning the basic of Html , css and javascript. start it